Profile

 Carter is always open to enquiries and opportunities for collaboration and participation in areas concerning creative digital art, storytelling, and technical possibility within academic and commercial settings.

-Carter can be contacted using his work email, or via Twitter-X, Mastodon, BlueSky, or LinkedIn.
+Carter can be contacted using his work email, or via BlueSky, Twitter-X, Mastodon, or LinkedIn.

 This website has been preserved in the UK Web Archive since 2020.